-Google AdWords is a simple and effective way to increase relevant traffic to your website.
+Google Ads (previously known as Google AdWords) is a simple and effective way to increase relevant traffic to your website.

-A successful AdWords campaign can increase unique visits to your website and encourage visitors to follow your ‘call to action’.
-This might be to purchase a product, enquire about a service or sign up to receive your e-newsletter.
-But, just how does Google AdWords work?
+A successful Google Ads campaign can increase unique visits to your website and encourage visitors to follow your ‘call to action’.
+This might be to purchase a product, inquire about a service or sign up to receive your e-newsletter.
+But, just how does Google Google Ads work?
 Hopefully, this post will give you some insights!

-Google AdWords can be used to expand the reach of your website via two routes: Search and Display.
+Google Ads can be used to expand the reach of your website via two routes: Search and Display.

-When somebody types a query into a search engine, in addition to the natural search results, there will also be some ‘sponsored’ Google AdWords links on the right of the screen and sometimes at the top of the page.
+Search: when somebody types a query into a search engine, in addition to the natural search results, there will also be some ‘sponsored’ Google Ads links on the right of the screen and sometimes at the top of the page.
 Your ad appears if your chosen keywords match the search words the user has entered.

 For instance, as you search on YouTube for kitchen design ideas, an advert for an online appliance shop may appear at the side of the page.
 The Display Network still offers a valuable way to connect with new customers, but your marketing approach needs to be different from your ‘search’ advertising.

-If you’re new to AdWords, it’s better to turn ‘display’ off until you've got to grips with ‘search’ advertising.
+If you’re new to Google Ads, it’s better to turn ‘display’ off until you've got to grips with ‘search’ advertising.
 Whatever you decide, keep search and display campaigns separate as they work in different ways.

 Keywords and Quality Scores